 Media Arts and Technology

 MAT offers Master of Science (MS) and Doctor of Philosophy (PhD) degrees in Media Arts and Technology.
-Areas of study in MAT include three broadly-defined and overlapping areas: Electronic Music and Sound Design, Visual and Spatial Arts, and Multimedia Engineering.
+For a list of MAT faculty and researchers, visit the Faculty and Researchers page.
 For more information on the primary areas of research, visit the Research in MAT page.
-For a list of MAT faculty and researchers, visit the Faculty and Researchers page.

 In the statement of purpose, applicants should describe their motivations for entering an interdisciplinary graduate program, their general areas of research interest, and how these relate to the interests and directions of MAT.

-The portfolio is submitted as a link to a website, or part of a website, that documents the applicant’s accomplishments.
+The portfolio is submitted as a link to a website, or part of a website, that is designed by the applicant, that documents the applicant’s accomplishments.
 Portfolios will differ according to the applicant’s background and interests; an ideal portfolio will exhibit both depth and interdisciplinary breath.
 Examples of portfolio content include:

 Portfolio Link Visibility: Please note that, in the interest of openness and transparency in the admissions process, applicant portfolio links will be made visible to current MAT faculty and students.
 If an applicant wishes to provide confidential portfolio materials for review by the Admissions Committee only, then the applicant must state this clearly and must provide separate, confidential links for this purpose.
 This issue only pertains to portfolio links.
 All other application materials are confidential and will only be reviewed by the Admissions Committee.